 In the northern region of Ghana, 92% of pregnant women received an average of four ANC visits with only 35.4% delivering with a skilled attendant and as high as 78.2% of nursing mothers and their babies not receiving postnatal care (PNC) within the first two days of birth .
-In the Sawla-Tuna-Kalba district, the 2018 District Health Information Management System (DHIMS2) reported that only 56.7% of pregnant women made an average of four ANC visits and as low as 38.8% of pregnant women delivering with a skilled attendant .
+In the Sawla-Tuna-Kalba district, the 2018 District Health Information Management System (DHIMS2) reported that only 56.7% of pregnant women made an average of four ANC visits and as few as 38.8% of pregnant women delivered with a skilled attendant .

 Mobile technology penetration in health across the world has assisted in improving access to health services and reducing delays in accessing health by serving as a medium through which information on MCH services is delivered to mothers.
 Savana Signatures, a Non-Governmental Organization (NGO) in collaboration with Salasan.
 Inc. and Mustimuhw Information Solutions, with support from Global Affairs Canada, implemented Technology for Maternal and Child Health (T4MCH) project in the Sawla-Tuna-Kalba district of the Savannah Region.
 The project aims to increase MCH services utilization of health facilities via delivering weekly short message service (SMS) in English or voice messages in local languages within the intervention areas.
 Health care providers within the implementation areas were trained on Information Communication and Technology (ICT) and given smartphones and other ICT equipment to assist in collecting clients' information.
-This is fed into a platform known as "Kpododo" which then generates weekly voice messages/SMS to educate and remind pregnant women and nursing mothers on MCH services with respect to their gestation via mobile network operators across Ghana.
+This was fed into a platform known as "Kpododo" which then generates weekly voice messages/SMS to educate and remind pregnant women and nursing mothers on MCH services with respect to their gestation via mobile network operators across Ghana.

 Despite significant investments in various interventions such as T4MCH by governments and other organizations across the district to improve MCH service utilization, little is known about the efficiency, cost-effectiveness, and impact of such interventions.
+Before the implementation of T4MCH we have had other programs Millennium Accelerated Fund program (MAF), Highly Rapid Improvement on service Delivery (HIRD), and currently, Maternal Child Health and Nutrition Program (MCHNP) being implemented across all facilities in these two districts (intervention and control) to improve on MCH services utilization.

 This study assessed the impact of T4MCH project intervention on MCH service utilization in the Sawla-Tuna-Kalba district.
 We hypothesized that women receiving the T4MCH intervention will have a higher number of ANC attendance, a higher percentage of facility delivery, and a higher number of postnatal visits compared to non-beneficiaries.